Lawndale

 A few of the school’s catalogs can be accessed online.
 These are truly an interesting read.
 Numerous old photos are included as well.
 Available are the catalogs for academic years 1910-1911, 1917-1918, 1921-1922, 1924-1925, and 1925-1926.

 The school’s first principal was W. Banks Dove.
-He was principal there for only a couple of years.
+He was principal there for only a year or so.

 Additional Information on Lawndale